Something interesting that I learnt.

 I’m right handed because when I fold, my right hand naturally tucks in and the left goes under.
 Like this :

-Left handers on the other hand, does it with the opposite hands.
-But when I try to do the opposite side, I get confused and the most that I can do is this awkward looking “Dikir Barat” move.
+Left handers on the other hand, do it with the opposite hands.
+But when I try to do the opposite side, I get confused.

 Normally, I’d raise my hands all the way up till they are close to my mouth and almost parallel to my body and we clap like this :

-And that’s when Dario broke it up by informing that his Japanese colleague claps the same way I did too, as that way, it is considered more elegant and refined.
+And that was when Dario chipped in, informing that his Japanese colleague claps the same way I did too, as it was considered more elegant and refined.
 So it’s more a cultural thing.

 (I say “usually” because I can fold my arms both ways.)